It is my hope that interested parties will find useful information regarding organic chemistry on this site.

 We have embarked upon a computational journey to estimate contributions of both effects.

-Check out the contributions of the many student researchers who have participated in the research program.
+Check out the news and contributions of the many student researchers who have participated in the research program.
 This is also a good place to learn about student outcomes after graduation.

 I'm always looking for independent, resourceful students interested in pursuing research projects in my lab.